VIDA-NYU/data-polygamy/README.md

 #### Taxi Data

-Unfortunately, the version of the Taxi Dataset that we used in the experiments is not open source, and therefore, we cannot make it available online.
+The version of the Taxi Dataset that we used in the experiments is not open source, and therefore, we cannot make it available online.
 However, the Taxi and Limousine Commission has made the trip data available on their [website](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).

 #### Twitter

-Unfortunately, the Twitter data that we used in the experiments is too large for sharing (approximately 700 GB).
+The Twitter data that we used in the experiments is too large for sharing (approximately 700 GB).
 We obtained such dataset by using [Twitter's streaming API](https://dev.twitter.com/streaming/public).

 #### Datasets from NYC Open Data